NotSnipc/WhiteWoldShaders/README.md

 [![Mentioned in Awesome <Awesome Minecraft>](https://awesome.re/mentioned-badge.svg)](https://github.com/bs-community/awesome-minecraft)

 **White Wolf Shaders** (WW Shaders) is a shader pack made to improve your gameplay’s looks with textures , waves , sun and moon, monochromatic weather cloud and <3

+> Because of nearly zero shader downloads, I am not willing to update the shader furthermore.
+It may receive minor fixes or updates.

 ![Pic_A](/textures/images/img.png)